Fall Protection Strategies For Steel Tile Co Standing Seam Roofs

 Steel Tile Co. is a premier family-owned metal roofing manufacturer headquartered in Innisfil, Ontario.
 Located just south of Barrie and approximately 75 km north of Toronto, they have anchored the Central Ontario construction industry for over thirty years.
 As Canada's largest producer of specialized, tile-profiled metal roofing, Steel Tile Co. provides homeowners and contractors throughout Simcoe County, the Greater Toronto Area (GTA), and across North America with roofing solutions that blend European aesthetics with industrial-grade durability.

 Their commitment to local craftsmanship and engineering innovation has made them the top choice for durable roofing in Ontario's diverse climate.
-From their 30,000-square-foot facility in Innisfil, Steel Tile Co. has expanded its reach to provide comprehensive distribution and delivery services to every corner of Canada, including major hubs in Quebec and Eastern Ontario.
+From its 30,000-square-foot facility in Innisfil, Steel Tile Co. has expanded its reach to provide comprehensive distribution and delivery services across Canada, including major hubs in Quebec and Eastern Ontario.
+Whether you are managing a residential home in Barrie, a commercial property in Toronto, or an agricultural project in rural Ontario, these roofing systems are precision-engineered to withstand Canada's extreme blizzards and summer heat.

-- 120-Foot Super Anchor Permanent Kit: A long-term maintenance solution using non-penetrating riser posts and galvanized cable.
+• 120-Foot Super Anchor Permanent Kit: A long-term maintenance solution using non-penetrating riser posts and galvanized cable.

 Steel Tile Co.'s Snap Seam panels blend durability with a modern aesthetic.
 Manufactured from high-quality 24- or 26-gauge steel, these panels are 15 5/8" wide with a 1.5-inch seam height.
 They offer outstanding energy efficiency and can span up to 40 feet.
 They are fully recyclable and come with an impressive 40-year paint finish warranty.
 See the Roof Anchor Compatibility Chart for Steel Tile Company Snap Seam Standing Seam Panels.

-Safety Solutions for Steel Tile Co.
+Fall Protection for Steel Tile Co.
 Snap Seam

-For 24-gauge Snap Seam panels, the SSRA1 Seam Anchor provides a perfect, non-penetrating fit.
-You can combine it with SSRA2 Roof Jacks to create stable walk-board platforms.
-For wide-span mobility, utilize SSRA3 Anchor Plates and the 100-foot SSRA HLL Kit, which allows two workers to cover larger roof areas safely.
-For facilities requiring regular access, the 120-foot Super Anchor Permanent HLL is an excellent choice for roofs with a pitch up to 4:12.
-If you are working on 26-gauge panels or steeper slopes (6:12 to 12:12), you must use The Ridge Pro® to ensure a 100% tie-off from the moment you leave the ladder.
+• For wide-span mobility, utilize SSRA3 Anchor Plates and the 100-foot SSRA HLL Kit, allowing two workers to cover larger roof areas safely.
+For regular maintenance access, the 120-foot Super Anchor Permanent HLL is the ideal choice for roofs with a pitch up to 4:12.

 The Mechanical Lock panels from Steel Tile Co. are a premier choice for durability and high-wind performance.
 These 24- or 26-gauge panels feature a 15 3/4" width and a 1.5-inch seam height.
 They are field-seamed with a mechanical tool, creating a permanent, structural bond.
 These panels lower cooling costs by reflecting heat, and a 40-year warranty protects your investment.
 See the Roof Anchor Compatibility Chart for Steel Tile Company Mechanical Lock Standing Seam Panels.

-Safety Solutions for Steel Tile Co.
+Fall Protection for Steel Tile Co.
 Mechanical Lock

 Steel Tile Co.
 Nail Strip Panels (Ridge Pro Only)

-Safety Solutions for Steel Tile Co.
+Fall Protection for Steel Tile Co.
 Nailstrip

 Standing Seam Metal Roof Anchor Panel Compatibility Chart For Steel Tile Company